jo/minip/README.md

 ### What does not work
 Everything else.

-No changes feed atm.
+No changes feed.
 No views.
 Almost no error handling.
 No deletes.
 No checkpointing.
 No revs diff.
 Hah: no attachments for sure.

-### Whats next
-1. deletions
-2. `revsDiff`

 ## Development
 The development process is pretty straight forward: